What is Fasting?

 While the Church in Antioch was fasting, God called Paul and Barnabas to the work He had for them.

-Jesus did not begin His ministry until He spend 40 days fasting in the wilderness.
+Jesus did not begin His ministry until He spent 40 days fasting in the wilderness.

 We need to ask God to lead us into fasting and speak to us about our future.
 As we fast, God can release His spiritual gifts into our lives.